WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-feed-layout-i-twitter-feeds-i-wp-social-ninja.md

 ---
-title: "Twitter Feed Layout I Social Feeds I WP Social Ninja"
+title: "Twitter Feed Layout"
 description: ""
 ---

-# Twitter Feed Layout I Social Feeds I WP Social Ninja
+# Twitter Feed Layout

 **WP Social Ninja** has customized **Social Feed** options.
 The **Twitter Feeds** have some formations that will help you change your **Twitter Feed Layout** and match it with your brand the way you want it.